lauchlan105/gallify/README.md

 ## How to install
 1. [Download](about:blank) this repository
-2. Open your Chrome Extensions tab by going to `chrome://extensions`
+2. Open your Chrome Extensions tab by entering `chrome://extensions` in the URL bar
 3. Enable **developer mode**
 4. Click on **Load unpacked** in the top right
 5. Locate the downloaded file and select it.